cryptpad/nextcloud-open-in-cryptpad/README.md

 of files.
 For this it uses a CryptPad instance embedded into the Nextcloud web interface.
 Currently only drawio diagrams are supported.

+## Prerequisites on the CryptPad side

+To embed CryptPad into Nextcloud, the "Enable remote embedding" admin setting needs to be enabled.
+You can find this setting on the "Administration" web interface in the "General" tab.

-## Install from binary release
+## Install from Nextcloud app store

-1. Unpack `openincryptpad.tar.gz` in the **nextcloud/apps/** folder.
-2. Enable the "Open in CryptPad" app in the Nextcloud admin page.
-3. Configure "Open in CryptPad" in the administration settings of Nextcloud.
-4. Add draw.io mimetype to Nextcloud.
-"Open in CryptPad" depends on Nextcloud detecting draw.io files correctly.
+1. Add drawio mimetype to Nextcloud.
+"Open in CryptPad" depends on Nextcloud detecting drawio files correctly.
 For this you have to create the following
-   files: (**Note:** do this before uploading any draw.io files!
+   files: (**Note:** do this before uploading any drawio files!
 The mimetype of old files will not be updated by these changes)
     - `nextcloud/config/mimetypealiases.json`